Cracks Deepening In NFL OL Play

 The most plentiful grouping of players in 2006 was 64 linemen who graded between 62-69, which is solidly above average.
 By 2014, the biggest group was 63 linemen graded between 58-64, starting to dip down to roughly average.
 Last year, the largest group was 66 players who graded between 55-61, mostly below average.

 The cliff is also far more severe when moving to the right.
-Whereas in 2006 and 2014 the next largest group of linemen were to the right (more highly graded), that reverses in 2023.
-The number of higher quality offensive linemen dwindles much more rapidly.
+Whereas in 2006 and 2014 there was a shelf of good linemen to the right, that dwindles rapidly in 2023.
+In fact, the more plentiful numbers go in the opposite direction with an increasing supply of well below average players.

 PFF grades are only one data point, and they are imperfect.
 Former NFL offensive lineman and top ten pick, Ray Roberts has some healthy skepticism.